google/digitalbuildings/ontology/docs/hvac_chws.md

 - Condensers require that, regardless of their own cooling method (sensible or evaporative), they serve downstream devices which require water as a condensing source.
 - Heat exchangers provide heat transfer between two fluid streams, without intermixing the fluids.
 They are modeled separately only if they are stand-alone devices.

+## Connection Requirements
+- The equipment which is part of each system should be assigned a HAS_PART connection to it.
+- The specific interconnections between equipment in the system can also be defined through feeds connections.
+In these cases, it is best to feed from the pumps.
+- To simplify distribution specifics, the system (rather than the system pumps) should be used to feed downstream equipment.

 ## Example: Variable Primary CHWS (Air-Cooled)
 This version of CHWS has a single set of variable speed pumps which serve air-cooled chillers and downstream equipment.